suzukiyuzs/show-mackerel/README.md

 ## Description

 Show mackerel monitor setting and agent checkplugin settings by markdown format.

+caution: Host type monitor setting only can be parsed.
+Service type and external type can't be parsed.

 ## Build